Bella Hadid Goes Topless In Racy Instagram Glimpse At Her Met Gala Preparation, Showing Off New Pixie Cut

 At an event filled with nearly every A-list celebrity looking to be seen, Bella Hadid was able to snag much of the attention thanks to her on-point look.
 Vogue even dedicated an entire article to her new haircut, noting that it was paired perfectly with the rest of her look at the Met Gala.

 “But because this is Bella, the mane moment was accompanied by some seriously sultry makeup, black liner swinging from lids in a graphic cat eye that echoed her hair’s angular edges,” the report noted.

 “Though va-va-voom vibes are practically a prerequisite for a night like tonight, Hadid’s chop proves that, along with character, camp is also synonymous with cool.”

 Bella Hadid has been a fixture of the Met Gala and generated headlines three years ago when she made her debut with boyfriend The Weeknd, with both wearing matching black outfits.
 By the following year, they arrived separately — Bella by herself, and The Weeknd with his new girlfriend, Selena Gomez.

 They broke up, and The Weeknd has since gotten back together with Bella.
-Last year, Us Weeklyreported that the two were close to getting engaged.
+Last year, Us Weekly reported that the two were close to getting engaged.

 But it wasn’t her relationships getting headlines for Bella Hadid at this year’s Met Gala, instead her attire.
 She was pegged as one of the sharpest dressed at the event.